 Your credit score is dynamic, meaning it may change from month to month as your financial circumstances change.
 Here are some ways to improve it.

-1. First, review your credit report to see where you really stand.
+1. Review your credit report to see where you really stand.

 Get a copy of your credit report and see if there’s an area you need to address.
 You can access your report from one of these credit reporting bodies: